JBL Flip 7 Speaker Review

 Outdoors

-The JBL Flip 7 is the smallest of the brand's tubular Bluetooth speakers, about the size and shape of a water bottle.
+The JBL Flip 7 is one of the smallest of the brand's tubular Bluetooth speakers, about the size and shape of a water bottle.
 While not much has changed between it and the previous JBL Flip 6, like a high IP rating against dust and water exposure and the option to add more speakers for a louder party, the brand has also added AI, Auracast, and a novel system for adding accessories called PushLock.

 Our Verdict